samuelBenh/web-technical-test/README.md

 # Web Technical Test

+You will build a tiny Yego Web app with React and ViteJS.
+The objective will be to test your technical skills and knowledge of this language and followings stack.
+You will be evaluated on the code structure and graphical structure of your application.
+The goal is to have a complete overview of your skills.

+**Please, try to aim for a minimum of 2 hours of work.
+We are not looking for a perfect solution, but a good one that is scalable.**

+Feel free to ask me questions if needed, by email at <erwan.leprado@rideyego.com>

+Good luck and have fun! :)

 ## Introduction

 This is a simple web application that allows you to test your web application.